Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Dusty became an enormous star from the records she made at the studio and also from ‘fronting’ the Rediffusion TV show ‘Ready, Steady, Go!’ during the ’60’s and then her own BBC TV series starting in 1966.

 One of Dusty’s hits from this period was ‘You Don’t Have to Say You Loved Me’, an English version of an Italian song by Donaggio that she’d heard at a Festival in San Remo.
-On 9 March 1966, Springfield had an instrumental track recorded at the Philips Studio.
+On 9 March 1966, Springfield had the instrumental track recorded at the Philips Studio.
 The session personnel included guitarist Big Jim Sullivan and drummer Bobby Graham.

 In their book ‘Dancing With Demons’, the two writers Penny Valentine and Vicki Wickham, who’d been very involved in Dusty’s professional life wrote about the recording session: